g0rbe/vps-sentinel/README.md

 ## Configuration

-The command below open the config files with `nano`.
+The command below opens the config files with `nano`.

 To close without save: `ctrl + x`